alexander-yu/stream/README.md

 core, err := NewCore(config)
 ```

-See the [godoc](https://godoc.org/github.com/alexander-yu/stream/moment#Core) entry for more details on Core's methods (note it does not satisfy the Metric interface, since it is capable of storing multiple values).
+See the [godoc](https://godoc.org/github.com/alexander-yu/stream/moment#Core) entry for more details on Core's methods.

 Let `n` be the size of the window, or the stream if tracking the global minimum; let `k` be the maximum exponent of the power sums that is being tracked.
 Then we have the following complexities: